• Skip to primary navigation

 For Indian dishes like chicken tikka masala, saag paneer or anything particularly spicy, a mango lassi beverage on the side will cut the spice and provide a welcome sweetness from the yogurt and fruit.
 And the classic Indian yogurt-based dip raita also shines in Indian cuisine, again helping to balance the heat from curries or spicy dishes.

-And the classic Moroccan dish chicken tagine also famously calls for the fermented ingredient preserved lemons to reproduce its authentic flavor.
-You can find this condiment in a specialty foods store, or make your own preserved lemons right in your own kitchen!
+The classic Moroccan dish chicken tagine also famously calls for the fermented ingredient preserved lemons to reproduce its authentic flavor.
+You can find this condiment in a specialty foods store, or make your own preserved lemons right in your own kitchen.

 A protein-rich fermented food like tempeh should also be mentioned under the topic of dinner ideas since it provides a great vegan or vegetarian option for main courses.
 This easy marinated baked tempeh is my go-to recipe here; you can serve it over a salad or with some rice and cooked veggies.